Tool Dispensing Machines

 - Optional wheels allow easy management in large areas like airline hangers, shipyards and large manufacturing plants

 With its automated tracking, the industrial vending machines help enforce accountability by monitoring personal usage depending on the shift, machine, or operator.
-This helps users be more conscious of their tool and supply usage and encourages timely returns.
+This helps users be more conscious of their tool and PPE supply usage and encourages timely returns.

-When access and accountability are limited, employees may feel that they need to take more and keep it for a longer period of time than they need.
+When access and accountability are limited, employees may feel that they need to take more and keep supplies for a longer period of time than they need.
 This leads to shortages from repurchasing inventory that is frequently hoarded.
 To prevent this, the industrial vending machines limit the number of items that a single person can take at a specific period of time.
-Additionally, the machines prevent employees from feeling the need to hoard items since it offers 24/7 access and automatically replenished inventory.
+Additionally, the machines prevent employees from feeling the need to hoard supplies since it offers 24/7 access and automatically replenished inventory.

 Dispense Correct Quantities